aschleg/PetfindeR/cran-comments.md

 * local Windows 10 64-bit install, R 3.6.1

 ## R CMD check results
-There were no ERRORS, WARNINGS.
+There were no ERRORS, WARNINGS or NOTES.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.